mathoticus/docs/docs/references/glossary.md

 ---

 ## Aggron
-The main public testnet for Nervos Network.
+The name of the main public testnet for Nervos CKB.

 #### Synonyms
 - [Testnet](#testnet)